fetchai/cosmpy/docs/wallets-and-keys.md

 ## Existing account

-To use cosmPy with an existing account, extract the private key and convert it into a base64 encoded string.
+To use CosmPy with an existing account, extract the private key and convert it into a base64 encoded string.

 For example, to do this on macOS or Linux for the Fetch.ai network using its [FetchD](https://docs.fetch.ai/ledger_v2/) CLI: